Picking systems

-Basically, semi-automatic order picking systems are very widespread.
-The costs of hardware and implementation for semi-automatic picking systems are kept within manageable limits.
-The design of the systems is often not too technically demanding, so that highly qualified personnel is not required.
+In principle, semi-automatic picking systems are widespread.
+The costs of the hardware and the implementation are kept within manageable limits.
+The designs of the systems are not too technically demanding.
 Annual maintenance is usually sufficient for the systems.
-Therefore, the operating costs of the plants are also very balanced.

-In many warehouses only forklifts or picking trolleys are used.
-In most cases the warehouses are very large and consist of many alleys and corridors.
-Different shelf techniques are also used here (pallets, flow racks, shelving, etc.).
-For this reason, the picking systems also have to be structured differently.
+In many warehouses, only forklifts or picking trolleys are used.
+Different racking techniques are used here (pallets, flow racks, shelf racks, etc.).
+For this reason, the order picking systems must also be set up differently.

-In a picking warehouse, where only pallets are picked, forklift terminals are completely sufficient.
-On the other hand, the small parts and small containers find their place in shelves or flow racks.
-Picking trolleys are better suited for picking.
-In order to use the right picking system, different criteria have to be considered.
-There is no optimal solution for all these tasks.
+In a picking warehouse where only pallets are picked, forklift terminals are completely sufficient.
+On the other hand, small parts and small containers find their place in shelves or flow racks.
+In that case, picking trolleys are more suitable.

 Type of manual picking

 One of the important additional criteria for the correct selection of manual picking systems is the type of picking.
 Here there are the following differences: